'Don't Wait': Former COVID Anti-Vaxxer Urging Vaccinations After Hospitalization

 “It’s sad to hear how he didn’t have someone to go to to talk about the vaccine and clarify the questions he had against this vaccine,” said Dr. Ramos.

 “When I came out of the hospital, I see everything different.
 Everything looks different.
 I love my kids, I love everybody because I got another opportunity.
 So I recommend, go get the vaccine.
 You know, don’t wait.
-Don’t wait,” said Torres.MORE NEWS: Woman Reportedly Kidnapped And Taken To Remote Yolo County Orchard Rescued By Workers
+Don’t wait,” said Torres.MORE NEWS: Crash Has Traffic Clogged On EB Highway 50 Through Downtown Sacramento

 The vaccination rates among minorities are considerably low with only 30 percent of Latinos in Sacramento County fully vaccinated.
 Torres is now on a mission to educate more people about the vaccine and plans to get his shot when he’s healthier in a few weeks.